riffnshred/nhl-led-scoreboard/README.md

 sudo python3 main.py --led-gpio-mapping=adafruit-hat-pwm --led-brightness=60 --led-slowdown-gpio=2
 ```

-## Usage
+## Configuration
-First thing first, Using Open the config.json file from the root folder to configure your scoreboard.
+First thing first, Open the config.json file from the config directory to configure your scoreboard.

 ### Modes
 These are options to set the scoreboard to run in certain mode.
 This is where you enable the live game mode